loyahdev/WiiUDownloaderAndroid/README.md

 6. In the Queue tab click the down arrow icon to move the game to the Downloads page with a max of 1 at a time.
 7. When you are directed to the Downloads tab click the "Select Folder" button and choose where you want your title to be stored.
 (Usually in a Roms directory of choice)
 8. Click the "Download" button beside your title and the download progress is shown below until it finishes and automatically decrypts for emulator use.
 9. When a title fully completes, you can open the Files app and see the new Title ID folder at the location you selected.
-Which when set as a directory location in Cemu, it will register as a playable title and you've now successfully used WiiUDownloader!
+Which when set as a directory location in Cemu, it will register as a playable title and you've now successfully used WiiUDownloaderAndroid!

 >[!NOTE]
 >All limits on max download are just limitations of Android's Python bridging and as far as I could make possible within the app.